radiantlogic-v8/documentation-new/documentation/configuration/identity-views/model-driven-views.md

 As you select a node in the view definition, the Properties tab is activated.
 This tab includes parameters needed to customize the node in the identity view.

 For container or content node types, you can declare the RDN, view the primary key attribute, view the schema, view the node type and delete the node.
-Each of this is described below.
+Each of these is described below.

 **Declare the RDN**